Personalization.AI: A New Paradigm in Customer Engagement

 In the last six months we have seen significant emergence and focus on personalization projects within the large enterprise.
 Today most of retail and banking industries, as well as other B-to-C industries such as hospitality and travel, are either deploying or planning to deploy funds towards initiatives on personalization.
 However, personalization as a concept is not new and has been batted around in different formats for the last decade.
-Website personalization, email personalization, personalization within digital commerce, have each seen significant focus.
-So what is new here?
-Is this a second coming of the same initiatives, or is this a drive toward something new and different?
+Website personalization, email personalization, personalization within digital commerce, have each seen significant focus. personalization as a concept is not new and has been batted around in different formats for the last decade.

-Content vs Context is how I describe the fourth dimension of difference.
-In the past personalization was highly focused on what the user sees, i.e. the content they see in the email or the content they see on the website.
+- Content versus Context: In the past personalization was highly focused on what the user sees, i.e. the content they see in the email or the content they see on the website.
 One could go so far as to say that personalization was also significantly focused on offers and the ability to understand the users propensity towards certain content and offers.
 In the new avatar of personalization, the definition has been broadened to context, which not only includes content, but also has added dimensions of time and place that defines the full experience of the user.
 In this avatar, the time, the location, the channel, all become as important as what the user sees.
 Therefore the focus is on user experience rather than purely marketing.

 There is a lot happening along each of the dimensions described above.
 New concepts and technologies are being introduced each day and I hope to discuss each in more detail in the weeks and months to come!
 Exciting times as we get to define a new paradigm in customer engagement that is highly personalized and powered by AI.